 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 Use an effective form of birth control to prevent pregnancy while you are receiving this medicine and for at least 4 months after your last dose.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, thyroid disease, a history of cancer, or any type of infection (including chickenpox).
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, thyroid disease, autoimmune disease, a history of cancer, or any type of infection (including chickenpox).

 - This medicine may cause the following problems: